Billing Logic¶

 Example¶

-In the above diagram, the measurement CPU has a total of 6 data points based on a single metric.
-Each data point includes a time field: time
+Using the above figure as an example, within the CPU measurement set, there are a total of 6 data points based on a single metric.
+Each data point has a time field: time

 , and two tags: host